 - Singing in sound booths/recording booths is permitted at this time as long as face masks are worn at all times as required.
-Increased distance between singers and from all others in the booth is strongly recommended due to the large amount of respiratory droplets released into a relatively small, confined indoor space. - Playing of wind instruments inside a sound booth with others present in the booth is permitted as long as musicians comply with all requirements above.
-Refer to section on music classes. - Singers or musicians playing wind instruments are permitted to perform in the sound booth without masks and other protective equipment only if they are sealed in the booth for solo recording and no other individuals are in the booth at the time. - Other group instrumental music may be recorded using a sound booth; however, a minimum of 3 feet of physical distance should be maintained between all musicians at all times and masks are required as for all other indoor spaces. - Before the booth is used by another musician or group of musicians, the booth should be well ventilated (consider use of an air purifying device) to promote full air exchange and shared equipment (e.g., microphones) should be sanitized.
+Increased distance between singers and from all others in the booth is strongly recommended due to the large amount of respiratory droplets released into a relatively small, confined indoor space. - Playing of wind instruments inside a sound booth with others present in the booth is not permitted at this time due to inability to adhere to indoor masking requirements. - Singers or musicians playing wind instruments are permitted to perform in the sound booth without masks only if they are sealed in the booth for solo recording and no other individuals are in the booth at the time. - Other group instrumental music may be recorded using a sound booth; however, a minimum of 3 feet of physical distance should be maintained between all musicians at all times and masks are required as for all other indoor spaces. - Before the booth is used by another musician or group of musicians, the booth should be well ventilated (consider use of an air purifying device) to promote full air exchange and shared equipment (e.g., microphones) should be sanitized.

-Performances
+□ Performances